 - you end the contract, as set out in clause 8.1.

 8.7 We can end this contract in any circumstances by giving you at least 28 days' notice.

 What happens if we owe you money when the contract ends

-- we've already made a reasonable effort to pay you the money and 12 months have passed since we told you the final amount we owe you;
+- we've already made a reasonable effort to pay you the money as set out in clause 8.8 and at least 12 months have passed since we told you the final amount we owe you;

-- we can't send you the money we owe because you haven’t given us a forwarding address and 12 months have passed since the contract ended.
+- we can't send you the money we owe because you haven’t given us a forwarding address and we’ve been unable to find you using the steps set out in clause 8.8 and at least 12 months have passed since the contract ended.

 Death, injury and fraud